15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 pack of African wild dogs

-In the wilderness, the African wild dogs usually live for up to a period of 11 years.
-In a captivity environment like the zoo, they live slightly longer and can often make 13 years.
+In the wilderness, the African wild dogs usually live for up to 11 years.
+In a captive environment like that of the zoo, they live slightly longer and can often make 13 years.

-African wild dogs are very social animals and fond of strong bonds with the entire pack.
+African wild dogs are very social animals and are fond of creating strong bonds with the entire pack.
 When it comes to feeding, the puppies are allowed to feed first before the older individuals.

 When the wild dogs come back from hunting, they regurgitate the meat for the young puppies so that they can eat first.